-But the aspect of the hummingbird that inspires Miller the most is one less flamboyant, yet just as incredible—the ability to employ its heart-driven strength to stay focused in the present and on the work at hand, that is, extracting life-sustaining nectar.
+But the aspect of the hummingbird that inspires Miller the most is less flamboyant yet just as incredible—the ability to employ its heart-driven strength to stay focused in the present and on the work at hand, that is, extracting life-sustaining nectar.
 It’s about self-sufficiency and following one’s heart.

 During your own challenging times, perhaps you’ll appreciate this excerpt from Miller’s book: